mggg/mggg.github.io/_posts/2025-03-19-sd-fellows.md

 This project focuses on the mathematical study of proportional representation in multiwinner voting and participatory budgeting.
 It investigates quantitative measures of proportionality to assess election outcomes, examines trade-offs between proportionality and efficiency in participatory budgeting, and addresses the impact of incomplete voter preferences on decision-making processes.

-## Reducibility and irreducibility of recombination Markov chains
+## Reducibility and Irreducibility of Recombination Markov Chains
 ### Matthew Kahle, The Ohio State University

 Recombination Markov chains are a popular tool.
 They are particularly important for sampling random (or ‘typical’) maps in the study of redistricting plans.
 Although such Markov chains are widely applied, so far little is known about them mathematically.
 For example, not much is known about their mixing times.
 Even worse, it is not even known in general whether these Markov chains are irreducible, i.e. whether the state-space graph is connected.
 We will study problems related to reducibility and irreducibility of these kinds of Markov chains.